OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

 You can find the Java project [here](https://github.com/righettod/poc-jwt), it uses the official [JWT library](https://jwt.io/#libraries).

-In the rest of the article, the term **token** refer to the **JSON Web Tokens** (JWT).
+In the rest of the article, the term **token** refers to the **JSON Web Tokens** (JWT).

-# Consideration about using JWT
+# Consideration about Using JWT

 Even if a JWT token is "easy" to use and allow to expose services (mostly REST style) in a stateless way, it's not the solution that fits for all applications because it comes with some caveats, like for example the question of the storage of the token (tackled in this cheatsheet) and others...

-If your application does not need to be fully stateless, you can consider using traditional session system provided by all web frameworks and follow the advice from the dedicated [cheatsheet](Session_Management_Cheat_Sheet.md).
+If your application does not need to be fully stateless, you can consider using traditional session system provided by all web frameworks and follow the advice from the dedicated [session management cheat sheet](Session_Management_Cheat_Sheet.md).
 However, for stateless applications, when well implemented, it's a good candidate.

 # Issues

-## NONE hashing algorithm
+## None Hashing Algorithm

 ### Symptom

-This attack, described [here](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/) occur when a attacker alter the token and change the hashing algorithm to indicate, through, the *none* keyword, that the integrity of the token has already been verified.
-As explained in the link above *some libraries treated tokens signed with the none algorithm as a valid token with a verified signature*, so an attacker can alter the token claims and tkey will be trusted by the application.
+This attack, described [here](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/) occurs when an attacker alters the token and changes the hashing algorithm to indicate, through, the *none* keyword, that the integrity of the token has already been verified.
+As explained in the link above *some libraries treated tokens signed with the none algorithm as a valid token with a verified signature*, so an attacker can alter the token claims and token will be trusted by the application.

-### How to prevent
+### How to Prevent

 First, use a JWT library that is not exposed to this vulnerability.

 Last, during token validation, explicitly request that the expected algorithm was used.

-### Implementation example
+### Implementation Example

 ``` java
 // HMAC key - Block serialization and storage as String in JVM memory